 The mass media significantly influence behavior.
 Juveniles are especially vulnerable to the mass media.
 This condition points to concerns on possible negative effects of the mass media on juvenile behavior.
 For instance, families are concerned about the influence of mass media violence on the development of juvenile delinquency.
 To understand the effects of the mass media on juvenile behavior, one must recognize the various factors and the kinds of media and how they affect young people.
+Such effect is of note, especially because of the amount of time young people spend with mass media programs, such as those on television or online.
 The underlying assumption is that the mass media can significantly affect juvenile behavior.
-Thus, violence and aggression in the mass media potentially lead to juvenile delinquency.
+This assumption highlights the possibility that violence and aggression in the mass media potentially lead to juvenile delinquency.

 This article analyzes the effects of the mass media on juvenile behavior, especially with regard to delinquency and violence.
 Possible solutions are also explored.

 Effects of the Mass Media on Juvenile Delinquent Behavior

 The mass media continually widen their reach into households.
 At present, the mass media can easily reach even very young children in their homes.
 Television, radio and computers contribute to the increase in the exposure of juveniles to mass media content.
 The increasing popularity of online devices further contributes to such exposure.
 Young people can easily access mass media content through these devices, often without the presence and guidance of adults.

 Violence and aggression are mass media content characteristics that continue to spark debate.
 Critics point out that violent content and violent video games lead to higher rates of violent behavior among juveniles.
 In efforts of addressing this issue, families and communities now increasingly focus on collaboration of parents and families, law enforcement and secondary environments such as schools.

 How Violence in Television Shows & Movies Affect Juvenile Behavior